 Whether you're interested in a bit of inspiration, motivation, degradation or deprecation, I'll keep you on your toes and challenge you to face change head-on with a healthy dose of insight, foresight and prescription.

-My primary signature keynote presentations are loosely based on my three books, "Life after the 30-second spot", "Join the Conversation" and "Flip the Funnel: How to use existing customers to gain new ones."
+My primary signature keynote presentations are loosely based on my three four books, "Life after the 30-second spot", "Join the Conversation", "Flip the Funnel: How to use existing customers to gain new ones" and now, "Z.E.R.O.: Zero paid media as the new marketing model."

 Here are few presentation blurbs and related multimedia: